rsonger/software-engineering-lab/_posts/2023-05-31-scene_graph.md

 Since this class very heavily relies on the interfaces we will create in `Geometry` and `Material`, we use the `__init__()` method to make sure that we get instances of those two classes.
 We also make a `visible` property so we can easily indicate that this object should be rendered.

 The shader program will be stored in `Material` but the vertex attributes are stored in `Geometry`.
-The `Mesh` class manages both for this object, so naturally we should also maintain the vertex array object (VAO) that associates attribute data to shader program variables.
-With the `self._vao_ref` property, we can easily keep track of which VAO binds to which 3D object and that makes it a lot easier to draw multiple shapes on the screen.
+The `Mesh` class manages both for one 3D object, so naturally we should also maintain the vertex array object (VAO) that associates attribute data to shader program variables.
+With the `self._vao_ref` property, we can easily keep track of which VAO has the bindings for to which 3D object and it becomes a lot easier to draw multiple shapes on the screen.

-<input type="checkbox" class="checkbox inline"> Next, add code to `mesh.py` for drawing the 3D object.
+<input type="checkbox" class="checkbox inline"> Next, add the following code to `mesh.py` for rendering the 3D object.

 ```python
     def render(self, view_matrix, projection_matrix):